Mille Lacs County Limited Warranty Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Mille Lacs County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Mille Lacs County that you need to transfer you would only need to order our forms once for all of your properties in Mille Lacs County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Mille Lacs County you only need to order once.

 A limited warranty deed can be used in a conveyance of real property in this state.
 The grantor in a limited warranty deed in Minnesota warrants to the grantee that the grantor has not done or suffered anything to encumber the title, except as may be listed in the deed.
 According to the Minnesota Statutes, no covenants of title are implied in a conveyance, whether the conveyance contains special covenants or not, except for the covenants included in a warranty deed (507.16).